curvedinf/hypercells/README.md

 ### `hypercells_tr_js.html`

 Hypercells provides this template as a way to hook into the javascript of the row creation process.
-Internally this tag is used as the body of the `hc_tr_customization(tr_el, row, tbody_el, context_class)` javascript function defined in `hypercells_js.html`.
+Internally this template is used as the body of the `hc_tr_customization(tr_el, row, tbody_el, context_class)` javascript function defined in `hypercells_js.html`.
 It can be used to define any events or other per-row code and is called after a row is created, but before